I.C.B.M. (board game)

-I.C.B.M. is a 1981 board game published by Mayfair Games.
+I.C.B.M. is a board wargame published by Mayfair Games in 1981 that simulates a nuclear war.

+Description

+I.C.B.M. is a two-player wargame in which players try to obliterate their opponent with nuclear weapons while somehow surviving a retaliatory strike.

+Components

+The game, packaged in a ziplock bag, includes a 17" x 21" map (a polar projection showing the U.S.S.R. and North America, with major cities and their values), 108 counters and an 8-page rule booklet.

 Gameplay

 I.C.B.M. is a game that involves warfare using intercontinental missiles and ABMs.

 Publication history

-I.C.B.M. was designed by Neil Zimmerer and published by Mayfair Games in 1981 as one of its first releases in a line of simple simulation games that were quick to play.
+In the late 1970s, science fiction and fantasy "microgames" packaged in ziplock bags and small plastic boxes were very good sellers for companies such as Metagaming Concepts.
+In 1981, Mayfair Games decided to enter this market with a number of microgames, one of them being I.C.B.M., designed by Neil Zimmerer, with artwork by Darch Clampitt.

 Reception

-William A. Barton reviewed I.C.B.M. in The Space Gamer No. 43.
-Barton commented that "I.C.B.M. is an impressive offering for a new small company and a good beginning level simulation for those who like to reduce their opponents to so much nuclear dust."
+In Issue 43 of The Space Gamer, William A. Barton commented "I.C.B.M. is nuclear war stripped to the bare necessities — intercontinental nuclear missiles and ABMs ...rules are brief, easy to understand, and clean."
+Barton concluded, "I.C.B.M. is an impressive offering for a new small company and a good beginning level simulation for those who like to reduce their opponents to so much nuclear dust."

-Michael Polling reviewed ICBM for White Dwarf #28, giving it an overall rating of 4 out of 10, and stated that "As a game it is unsatisfactory: claiming victory is academic when your country has been wiped out.
+In Issue 28 of the British games magazine White Dwarf, Michael Polling stated, "As a game it is unsatisfactory: claiming victory is academic when your country has been wiped out.
 And for US buyers it may well have the effect of endorsing Reagan's arms build-up, encouraging players unknowingly to support escalation."
+Polling concluded by giving the game a rating of 4 out of 10.

+In Issue 13 of Simulacrum, Joe Scoleri called I.C.B.M. "a simple beer and pretzels game.
+But if you are looking for nuke wargame-lite, it pales in comparison to the classic [beer & pretzels] card game Nuclear War from Flying Buffalo."